 - Pay Per View Movies

-- Cleaning Service
+- Daily Cleaning (If Available)

 - Check in & Check Out Key Exchange

-- Parking Fees
+- Parking Space

-If you must Cancel
+If you need to Cancel

 During your Stay

 - Ask a local.
-Local people can often point you in the right direction.
-Who better to ask where to get the best nachos, have a great night out, or the best areas for shopping?
+Locals can often point you in the right direction.

 Check Out Time